Kyushu Asahi Broadcasting: Expansion to television broadcasting

 In October 1956, KBC applied for a TV broadcasting license for the Fukuoka City and Kokura areas.
 However, at that time, multiple companies applied for a TV license in the prefecture.
-Under the mediation of the Ministry of Post (currently the Ministry of Internal Affairs and Communications), KBC received their license on October 22, 1957.
+Under the mediation of the Ministry of Post (currently the Ministry of Internal Affairs and Communications), KBC received their license on 22 October 1957.

 After obtaining their license, KBC then planned to move its headquarters to Nagahama, Fukuoka City in order to meet the facility requirements for TV broadcasting.
-Prior to the start of TV broadcasting, KBC decided to become part of Fuji TV and Nippon Educational Television (NET) (current TV Asahi) affiliates.
-On July 15, 1958, KBC established its relay transmitter in Kokura City in Kitakyushu as part of its preparations for TV broadcasting.
+Prior to the start of TV broadcasting, KBC management made it clear it will broadcast as a dual affiliate to both Fuji TV and Nippon Educational Television (NET) (current TV Asahi).
+On 15 July 1958, KBC established its relay transmitter in Kokura City in Kitakyushu as part of its preparations for TV broadcasting.

-KBC started its TV operations on March 1, 1959 at 10am.
+KBC started its TV operations on 1 March 1959 at 10am.
 At that time it allotted to air at least 70% of programs from Nippon Educational Television and 30% of programs from Fuji TV.
 In July 1961, KBC obtained another license for the whole of Kitakyushu City in Fukuoka and started to place its relay transmitters on Mount Sarakura.
-Fuji TV programming has been dropped completely on the TV schedules of KBC on October 1, 1964 after Television Nishinippon decided to become part of FNN/FNS as their primary affiliate.
+Fuji TV programming has been dropped completely on the TV schedules of KBC on 1 October 1964 after Television Nishinippon decided to become part of FNN/FNS as their primary affiliate.
 This resulted to the increase of the time allotment for NET programming to 78%, with local programming increased to 22%.
-Color TV started on April 1, 1967.
+Color TV started on 1 April 1967.

 In 1969, the Fukuoka District Court requested four television stations, including KBC (the other three being RKB Mainichi Broadcasting, Television Nishinippon, and NHK Fukuoka), to submit news footage of college students protesting the docking of a U.S. nuclear-powered aircraft carrier at Sasebo Port, but Kyushu Asahi Broadcasting refused to do so on the grounds that it infringed on press freedom.
 The newsreel was returned in December of the same year.

 1970s - present

 In 1978, KBC opened its first ANN News Bureau in Vienna.
 KBC started TV broadcasting in stereo sound since 1982.
-On April 1, 1987, KBC opened its current headquarters.
-KBC then achieved broadcasting for 24 hours everyday since April 1, 1996.
-KBC started digital TV broadcasting on December 1, 2006 and stopped analog broadcasting on July 24, 2011.
+On 1 April 1987, KBC opened its current headquarters.
+KBC then achieved broadcasting for 24 hours everyday since 1 April 1996.
+KBC started digital TV broadcasting on 1 December 2006 and stopped analog broadcasting on 24 July 2011.
+As of 1 April 2023, KBC became a certified holding company.
+As a result, KBC became an indirect subsidiary of KBC Group Holdings.